publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXXV/ptA/spt1/m__us_usc_t42_s300gg.md

 >                 “(i) __Outreach to employees regarding availability of Medicaid and CHIP coverage.—__

+>                          “(I) __In general.—__

->                          “(I) In general.—Each employer that maintains a group health plan in a State that provides medical assistance under a State Medicaid plan under title XIX of the Social Security Act, or child health assistance under a State child health plan under title XXI of such Act, in the form of premium assistance for the purchase of coverage under a group health plan, shall provide to each employee a written notice informing the employee of potential opportunities then currently available in the State in which the employee resides for premium assistance under such plans for health coverage of the employee or the employee’s dependents.
+>                     Each employer that maintains a group health plan in a State that provides medical assistance under a State Medicaid plan under title XIX of the Social Security Act, or child health assistance under a State child health plan under title XXI of such Act, in the form of premium assistance for the purchase of coverage under a group health plan, shall provide to each employee a written notice informing the employee of potential opportunities then currently available in the State in which the employee resides for premium assistance under such plans for health coverage of the employee or the employee’s dependents.
 For purposes of compliance with this subclause, the employer may use any State-specific model notice developed in accordance with [section 1181(f)(3)(B)(i)(II) of title 29][/us/usc/t29/s1181/f/3/B/i/II].

->                          “(II) Option to provide concurrent with provision of plan materials to employee.—An employer may provide the model notice applicable to the State in which an employee resides concurrent with the furnishing of materials notifying the employee of health plan eligibility, concurrent with materials provided to the employee in connection with an open season or election process conducted under the plan, or concurrent with the furnishing of the summary plan description as provided in [section 1024(b) of title 29][/us/usc/t29/s1024/b].
+>                          “(II) __Option to provide concurrent with provision of plan materials to employee.—__

+>                     An employer may provide the model notice applicable to the State in which an employee resides concurrent with the furnishing of materials notifying the employee of health plan eligibility, concurrent with materials provided to the employee in connection with an open season or election process conducted under the plan, or concurrent with the furnishing of the summary plan description as provided in [section 1024(b) of title 29][/us/usc/t29/s1024/b].

 >                 “(ii) __Disclosure about group health plan benefits to States for Medicaid and CHIP eligible individuals.—__